 Featured Artist Robert Rich

-DSI INTERVIEW – ROBERT RICH
+SEQUENTIAL INTERVIEW – ROBERT RICH

 With over 40 albums spanning four decades, Robert Rich has helped define ambient music.
 Robert began building his own analog modular synthesizers in 1976, when he was 13, and later studied computer music at Stanford’s CCRMA while researching lucid dreaming.
 Robert has performed worldwide, and since 1982, his all-night Sleep Concerts have become legendary.
 His 15-hour, Blu-ray Perpetual maintains this tradition.
 Robert’s sound design graces many films and preset libraries, and as a mastering engineer he has applied his ear to hundreds of albums.
 His latest release, Vestiges, is available on Bandcamp, CDBaby, and robertrich.com.